dkalashnik/stacklight-pytest/README.rst

 You need to generate config from fuel to run tests now:
    PYTHONPATH=".:$PYTHONPATH" python config/fuel_config.py

+In case of using MK2x it worth generating config from mk env to run tests:
+   PYTHONPATH=".:$PYTHONPATH" python config/mk_config.py

 After file 'fixtures/config.yaml' is generated it is worth adding OpenStack clients endpoing hostname to /etc/hosts: sudo python host_utils.py